RiteshK-611/Wallora/README.md

-# Wallora - Premium Wallpaper Manager
+# Wallora - Wallpaper Manager

 A modern, minimalistic wallpaper manager with video support and customizable date widgets.